thebithead/nuodb-operator/README.md

 kubectl create -f nuodb-operator/deploy/cluster-op-admin.yaml
 ```
 Steps:
-1. Select &ensp;`Projects` from the OpenShift 4 left toolbar and click the &ensp;`NuoDB` project to make
+1. Select `Projects` from the OpenShift 4 left toolbar and click the `NuoDB` project to make
    it your current project.
-2. Select the &ensp;`OperatorHub` under the &ensp;`Catalog` section in the OCP 4 left toolbar.
+2. Select the `OperatorHub` under the `Catalog` section in the OCP 4 left toolbar.
-3. Select the &ensp;`Database` filter and scroll down to the NuoDB Application tile and click the tile.
+3. Select the `Database` filter and scroll down to the NuoDB Application tile and click the tile.
-4. In the right-hand corner of the NuoDB Operator page, click the &ensp;`Install` button.
+4. In the right-hand corner of the NuoDB Operator page, click the `Install` button.
 5. On the "Create Operator Subscription" page, select the radio group option "A specific namespace on the cluster"
    and enter the project/namespace in the pull-down field that you would like to install the NuoDB Operator,
-   then select &ensp;`Subscribe` to subscribe to the NuoDB Operator.
+   then select `Subscribe` to subscribe to the NuoDB Operator.
 6. In less than a minute, on the page that displays should indicate the NuoDB Operator has been
    installed, see "1 installed" message.
-7. To verify the NuoDB Operator installed correctly, select &ensp;`Installed Operators` from the left
+7. To verify the NuoDB Operator installed correctly, select `Installed Operators` from the left
    toolbar.
 The STATUS column should show "Install Succeeded".
-8. Select &ensp;`Status` under the &ensp;`Projects` on the left toolbar to view your running Operator.
+8. Select `Status` under the `Projects` on the left toolbar to view your running Operator.

+### Google Cloud Platform (GCP) - GKE Kubernetes

+1. Using the GCP Marketplace, locate the NuoDB Operator.
+Click the `Configure` botton and follow the on screen instructions to deploy the NuoDB Operator.
+During this step:
+2. Select a GCP Project.
+3. Either create a GKE cluster or choose an existing one from the list
+4. Create a namespace called `nuodb` in which to install the NuoDB Operator
+5. Take defaults for `App instance name` and `Cluster Admin Service Account`
+6. Click the `Deploy` button.
+Your NuoDB Operator will deploy in several minutes.
+You can use the GCP Kubernetes Engine Web UI "Workloads" selection to monitor progress.

-### Red Hat OpenShift v3.11 --or-- Open source / GKE / EKS Kubernetes
+### Red Hat OpenShift v3.11 --or-- Open source, RKE, Anthos GKE, and EKS Kubernetes

 #### If not already installed, then install the Operator Lifecycle Manager (OLM)
 ```